• Skip to primary navigation

 A beige irregular shaped ceramic bowl with roasted pumpkin seeds on a linen towel with a graphic that says Roasted Pumpkin Seeds

-Save those seeds from Halloween 🎃 pumpkin carving!
-Roasted Pumpkin Seeds are great to sprinkle on soup and in salads.
-They are a perfect low-carb keto snack idea too.
+Save the seeds from Jack-o-lantern pumpkin carving!
+Roasted Pumpkin Seeds are great to top soups and sprinkle on salads.
+And they are a perfect low-carb keto snack idea.

-• 2 cups clean pumpkin seeds they freeze so well!
+• 2 cups clean pumpkin seeds (you can also use squash seeds too!)

 • 2 teaspoons garlic powder